Quick Reference Guide to Common Google SERP Features

 A knowledge card is another way Google answers queries — and these answers are typically considered common knowledge.
 As such, Google relies on multiple sources to pull this information (like data agreements with third parties) but not third-party websites (like yours).

-Knowledge cards can display in many different forms.
-For example, a direct answer is a form of a knowledge card and a direct answer comes in many different forms, whether it’s showing the weather, offering up a conversion calculator, showing the nutritional value of a food, offering a dictionary definition or something else.
+Knowledge cards can be displayed in many different forms.
+For example, a direct answer is a form of a knowledge card, and a direct answer comes in many different forms, whether it’s showing the weather, offering up a conversion calculator, showing the nutritional value of a food, offering a dictionary definition, or something else.

 Knowledge Card Example 1